-The Huion 1060 Plus has 8192 levels of pressure sensitivity which allows the user to effectively render complex design, lines and select different opacity.
+The Huion 1060 Plus has 8192 levels of pressure sensitivity which allows the user to effectively render complex designs, lines and select different opacity.

 The tablet has 12 Express Keys on the left side of the Active Area.
 The keys are well constructed and feel firm when pressed with fingers or the tablet pen.

-In addition to this, there is 16 programmable soft keys button on the top of the tablet, making this rank as the most portable tablet on our list.
+In addition to this, there are 16 programmable soft keys buttons on the top of the tablet, making this rank as the most portable tablet on our list.

 By looking at the tablet pen, we can say that this is the area where the company compromise.

 It isn’t poorly built or slower by any other means, it just doesn’t compare with the Intuos Pro pen.